Phone-GWP-group

 Custom size packaging can also reduce the costs and time associated with void fill, which also has environmental benefits

-However, custom designed boxes will at least minimise the void fill required, and at best completely eliminate it.
+It is also (usually) terrible for the environment.
+However, custom-designed boxes will at least minimise the void fill required, and at best, eliminate it.

-Reducing costly damage caused during transit
+Reduce costly damage that is caused during transit

 Damage prevention